 People are interested in varying levels of anonymity but want to control how public the donation will be.

-*While our competitive analysis findings pointed to social media type features as popular, or potentially a 'ranking' of donors being an opportunity, after validating our feature ideas with survey participants, we found that these features were not popular within a 'giving' framework or app.
+*Our competitive analysis findings pointed to social media type features as popular, or potentially a 'ranking' of donors being an opportunity.
+However, after validating our feature ideas with survey participants, we found that these features were not popular within a 'giving' framework or app.

 Our survey findings helped us write our Moderation Script for generative interviews!

 Method:12 interviews, 1 hour each with Zoom and Miro.com

 (Worked as moderator for four interviews, notetaker for four interviews)